About this listing

 ...and some extra notes:

-We’ve owned our house, an 1870s Victorian, for 18 years and live on the 2nd and 3rd floors (we rent out the 1st floor to our long-time tenant).
-It’s on a quiet, sunny street of other Victorians on the South side of Prospect Hill, just above Union Square.
-There is a carriage house out back, and an art studio is on the first floor of this (we’re renovating the top floor gradually as a meditation hall).
-The property in general is on a slow schedule of both renovation and benign neglect: there are always several construction projects in process.
+We’ve owned our house, an 1870s Victorian, for 19 years and live on the 2nd and 3rd floors (we rent out the 1st floor to our long-time tenant).
+It’s on a quiet, sunny street of other Victorians on the South side of Prospect Hill, just above Union Square in Somerville, considered one of the most vibrant, varied cities in the USA.
+There is a carriage house out back, which is John's Zendo.
+You are welcome to sit with us-- meditation is at 06:30 every morning.
+The property in general is on a slow non-schedule of both renovation and benign neglect, as well as some outright dereliction.
+There are always several construction projects in process.
+The inside of the house is charming, full of art and books, and is what people call Bohemian.

 There’s a parking area in between the two buildings for four cars which you can use if you've got one, and we also use this area for parties on occasion and for grilling, and for setting up the inflatable palm trees and wading pool and showing movies.
 There’s a garden.